Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 p.
 61: Several men ran for the nearest hill to summon the scattered hunters by a smoke signal.
 Faintly, from away over towards the Whispering Belahs, came floating an answer from Jerrabri's men.
 They in turn would signal Kuribri's men at Tambar Springs, while those fishing down the Namoi would smoke-signal the look-outs on distant Ydire and on Booroobil Rock.

+p.
+168: Burradella acted swiftly, and definitely. ``Bunnadunne!'' he said. ``Race to the Black Hill.
+Tell the look-out to smoke-signal Carrowreer and the Red Chief away on Breeza Plains: {\sc Enemy been heard talking on river crossing between Burrell Lagoon and Mullibah camp.
+Women and children being rushed to the Secret Camp under guard}.''
+And the swiftest runner of the young warriors was speeding away towards the look-outs.

 pp 174--175: ``Kuppa!
 Burrai!''
-Burradella said sharply to two of the elder boys. ``You both have been trained in smoke and fire signalling.
-Now run to the Black Hill look-out, tell the three men there to send smoke signals to the Red Chief saying, `Cassilis enemies.
+Burradella said sharply to two of the older boys. ``You both have been trained in smoke and fire signalling.
+Now, run to the Black Hill look-out, tell the three men there to send smoke signals to the Red Chief saying, {\sc Cassilis enemies.
 Four seen on river.
-Looks like war party camped close.'
-Do you understand?''
-The boys nodded. ``When they have signalled,'' resumed Burradella, ``tell them to signal the two look-out men away on Carrowreer to repeat that signal.
-After which the two men on Carrowreer are to make their way to me here.
+Looks like war party camped close.} Understand?''
+The boys nodded. ``When they have signalled, tell them to signal the two look-out men away on Carrowreer to repeat that signal.
+After which the Carrowreer men are to make their way to me here.
 Understand?''
 The boys nodded again. ``Right.
-Then tell the men on Black Hill to run down and join me at the edge of the hoop-vine scrub where the women enter on the way to the Secret Camp.
-You two stay on look-out duty, in case the Red Chief signals.
-If he does, one of you hurry with the message to me.
+You two stay on look-out duty in case the Red Chief signals.
+If so, one of you hurry with the message to me.
 Now run!''

-p.
-168: The warrior Burradella acted swiftly, and definitely. ``Bunnadunne!'' he said. ``Race to the Black Hill.
-Tell the look-out to smoke-signal Carrowreer look-out, and the Red Chief away on Breeza Plains: `Enemy been heard talking on river crossing between Burrell Lagoon and Mullibah Flat Lagoon camp.
-Women and children being rushed to the Secret Camp under guard'.''
-And the swiftest runner of the young warriors was speeding away towards the look-outs. ``Giluram!'' ordered Burradella. ``If you can't send me any news, say, not later than three hours after sunset, then don't send here, for I may be gone.
-Send a runner straight to the Black Hill and fire-signal me and the Red Chief.''